geb/geb/doc/manual/src/chapters/080-javascript.md

 ### Calling Methods

-Any _global_ javascript functions can be called as methods on the `js` object.
+Any _global_ JavaScript functions can be called as methods on the `js` object.

 Given the following page…